AT A GLANCE

 • Springfield College is the first choice of 75% of its first-year students.

-• They come from 41 states and 16 foreign countries, mostly from the northeastern corridor of the United States.
+• Students come from 33 states and 30 countries, mostly from the northeastern corridor of the United States.

-• More than 85% of first-year students on the main campus return as sophomores, and more than two-thirds complete their degrees within five years—both figures well above the national average.
+• More than 85% of first-year students on the main campus return as sophomores, and 69% of them complete their degrees within four years, which is above the national average.

 • Springfield College faculty members are recognized experts in their fields, known nationally and internationally.

-• There are 214 full-time members, 80% of whom have earned the highest degrees in their fields.
+• There are 211 full-time faculty members, 85% of whom have earned the highest degrees in their fields.

-• Faculty provide close personal attention to students, with a student-faculty ratio of 14:1.
+• The faculty provide close personal attention with a student-faculty ratio of 15:1.

-• Forming a network around the world, more than 44,000 Springfield College graduates live in most U.S. states and many countries.
+• Forming a network around the world, more than 45,000 Springfield College graduates live in most states and many countries.
 Alumni events around the nation keep graduates connected to the College and each other.

 • Springfield College offers 26 varsity sports for men and women, seven club sports, and extensive intramurals.